Video Game: Ballz

 - Hurricane of Puns: The original manual has plenty of balls-related wordplay.

-- The Immodest Orgasm: The sound Divine makes upon being hit, and is all over the title screen music.
+- The Immodest Orgasm: The sound Divine makes upon being hit.
+It's also all over the title screen music.

 - The Jester: The one who organized the tournament in the first place.
-And also, he's the last one you'll fight.
+He's also the last one you'll fight.

 - Kangaroos Represent Australia: Bounder, the kangaroo.